Surrey Heathland Partnership

 Autumn and winter are the best seasons and a great time to join in as a group, especially for larger numbers, as we run lots of scrub clearing sessions and can sometimes offer bespoke separate team volunteering days as well, usually on Tuesdays.
 Scrub clearance is the ideal countryside volunteering activity for staff team challenges.

-Please kindly note that we are now booking ahead from November onwards for team countryside volunteering days, subject to group size.
+We are now taking bookings for January 2025 onwards for team countryside volunteering days, subject to group size.

 We have a separate Surrey Countryside Partnerships corporate employee volunteering brochure which fully explains our corporate offer, including our financial contribution rates for larger teams, which you will receive when you make a group enquiry.